 Unreinforced masonry chimney

-If you want to remove an unreinforced masonry or concrete chimney, you may be able to apply for an exemption from the need to get a building consent under the Building Act.
-Here you can find out what's required, and other issues that may need to be considered.
+If you want to remove an unreinforced masonry or concrete chimney, e.g. to make your building safer in an earthquake you may be exempt from the need to get a building consent under Schedule 1 of the Building Act 2004.
+However there are some situations where you need a resource consent.

 Exemption from building consent

-- If the work for the removal of the chimney requires openings to be made to the external weatherproof claddings, the building is to be made weathertight using appropriate framing and cladding materials.
+- if the work for the removal of the chimney requires opening to be made to the external weatherproof claddings, the building is to be made weathertight using appropriate framing and cladding materials.
 All such work is to be completed using acceptable trade practices, including making good all gaps and holes in the floors, ceilings and internal partitions.

 Complying with the City Plan

-In most cases the removal of your chimney will be a permitted activity.
-However, there are some cases where resource consent may be required so it will pay to double check if you live in a listed heritage building, or are within a heritage area, a character area, or an area where consent is required for pre-1930s demolitions.
-You can get help by calling a Council planner on (04) 801 3590 or email: Bus.Planning@wellington.govt.nz
+In most cases removing your chimney will be a permitted activity.
+However, there are some cases where you may need a resource consent.
+For example if your building is heritage listed on the District Plan, within a heritage or character area, or an area where consent is required for pre-1930s demolitions.
+For more information, phone a Council planner on 04 801 3590 or email firstname.lastname@example.org

 Residential character areas include: